 LiDAR has been used in other fields before it is applied to automatic navigation.
 For example, in the field of archaeology, researchers used LiDAR and aerial cameras to discover larger ancient city ruins in Angkor Wat in Cambodia.
 In addition, LiDAR is also applied to wind turbines to measure the speed and direction of the wind to adjust the best windward angle.

 The obstacle to the widespread promotion of LiDAR technology is its high price.
-LiDAR technology mainly uses a long series of high-power semiconductor lasers and performs a 360-degree rotating scan to obtain a full range of 3D images, whether it is an optical system.
-Or mechanical rotation is expensive.
-Recently, to popularize and reduce costs, Lidar has gradually abandoned 360 degrees in its design and replaced it with less than 180 degrees and a shorter detection range, so that surface-emitting lasers (VCSEL) and digital light processor(s) can be used.
-DLP) or the use of diffractive optical surfaces to generate an array of laser light will be competitive in the cost structure.
+LiDAR technology mainly uses a long series of high-power semiconductor lasers and performs a 360-degree rotating scan to obtain a full range of 3D images.
+Because the optical system requires mechanical rotation, it is expensive.
+Recently, to popularize and reduce costs, Lidar has gradually abandoned 360 degrees in its design and replaced it with less than 180 degrees and a shorter detection range, so that surface-emitting lasers (VCSEL) and digital light processors (DLP)can be used.
+The use of diffractive optical surfaces to generate an array of laser light will make the cost structure more competitive.

 In the future, when automatic navigation becomes more and more common, if LiDAR’s infrared laser signals are everywhere, it will also cause concerns about health and safety.
-Therefore, LiDAR sensing needs to reduce the intensity of the laser light, in other words, it is necessary to reduce the intensity of the laser light.
-A high-sensitivity photodetector is installed on it.
+Therefore, LiDAR sensing needs to reduce the intensity of the laser light.
+In other words, if it is necessary to reduce the intensity of the laser light, a high-sensitivity photodetector will need to be installed.

 The general light sensor operates in the small dark current region of the reverse bias voltage of the element.
-Once a light signal enters, the current will be enhanced, but at least tens of thousands of photons can generate a significant photocurrent.
-The single-photon light sensor deliberately operates the component in the collapse zone of the reverse bias voltage.
-If a photon enters, it will cause a substantial collapse, and it can be restored immediately after the collapse.
-So, if you count the number of crashes of the component, you know how many photons have been collected, so the sensitivity is increased by several orders of magnitude at once.
+Once a light signal enters, the current will be enhanced, but any of at least tens of thousands of photons can generate a significant photocurrent.
+The single-photon light sensor deliberately detects and operates the component in the collapse zone of the reverse bias voltage.
+If a single photon enters, it will cause a substantial collapse, but it can be restored immediately after the collapse.
+So, if you count the number of crashes of the component, you know how many photons have been collected, so the sensitivity of detection can be increased by several orders of magnitude.

-The invention of science and technology is often not clear at the beginning of its appropriate application scenarios.
-Just like a single-photon light sensor, it will even be commented as a "solution looking for a problem", but once the time comes, it must come forward.
+With the invention of new science and technology, it is often not clear at the beginning what the scenarios will be of its appropriate application.
+Likewise, a single-photon light sensor may be looked at as a "solution looking for a problem," but as the need for more sensitive detection increases, single-photon light sensors will come forward.
 In the future, self-driving cars will achieve level 5 fully autonomous driving.
-Whether it is a stereo camera lens, LiDAR, radar, or ultrasonic, car manufacturers must have the ability to fusion these different detection systems completely, because there is no single detection system.
-The measurement system can provide complete data in different weather, distance, and accuracy.
+Whether it is a stereo camera lens, LiDAR, radar, or ultrasonic, car manufacturers must have the ability to integrate these different detection systems, because no single detection system will have a complete solution.
+Integrated measurement systems can provide complete data in varying weather, distance, and accuracy conditions.